bilgino/angularforddd/README.md

 Domain layer: *Order, Payment, Customer, Shipment, Product, Address, Inventory*<br/>
 Infrastructure layer: *Persistence, Caching, Messaging, Crypto, Converter, Validation, Translation* *Logging, Error, Security, Configuration, Token, Monitoring, Date*

-**» Applying Domain-Driven Design to Angular**<br/>

-An important aspect of Domain-Driven Design is that the domain model is kept isolated from other concerns of the application.
-Ideally, the domain layer is self-contained and focuses on abstracting the business domain.
-Very often frontend applications validate business rules that are immediately reflected in the presentation layer, particularly in SPA applications when navigating through HTML forms that have cross-dependencies in terms of distributed business rules.
-As an example, we don't want to display the order button, if the basket is empty.
-An isolated domain layer allows us to avoid domain logic leaking into other layers or surrounding services.
-In addition, we don't want to command against the server upon every user input.
-Therefore, the domain layer pattern in the frontend architecture sounds like a very good idea.

-Domain-oriented layering is often considered the first structuring criterion in Angular applications.
-For many applications however, it's sufficient to stick with horizontal slicing, since vertical slicing isn't mandatory.
-The main reasons for modular segmentation in Angular applications are lazy-loading, scoping and distribution.

-When application services carry out business use cases, it may be a good idea to keep business use cases that contain less logic in the UI controller, like in the classic MVC pattern.
-However, we don't want to hide use cases from the rest of the application and use dedicated classes instead!
-In addition, we want to share state and logic of these components with other independent components.

-It's fairly debatable whether higher granularity distributed across several layers introduce extra complexity in frontend architectures.
-Should we really apply Domain-Driven Design for web frontend applications?
-As a consequence, many developers tend to lean toward weaker patterns because they see it as an unnecessary practice.
-Often a simpler data-centric approach is sufficient.
-For most web applications MVC or Flux/Redux may be more appropriate.
-Before starting using advanced concepts we must validate incoming requirements.

 # Angular core patterns